mcjauregui72/CNN_MedImageClassification/README.md

 3. Set the image_size to (224, 224) for first_model because ResNet50-based models expect images of that size.
 For purposes of consistency, we set the image_size to (224, 224) for second_model as well.

 4. Set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

-5.

-6. Trained first_model and second_model on the CT chest scan images in the training_set (613 images) and validation_set (72 images) directories, maintaining for evaluation puposes 315 unseen images in the testing_set directory.
-All images pertained to one of four classes, with one class comprised of cancer-free images and the other three classes indicating three different types of cancer.

-7.
-## Adjustments and considerations for model compatibility

-We built a ResNet50-based model called first_model, for our pre-trained CNN.
+5. Built a ResNet50-based model (first_model) for our pre-trained CNN.
 It's base (base_model) was the original ResNet50 model with weights reflecting the ImageNet database of images on which it was trained.
-To this base we made the following modifications:
+The original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset.
+To make it capable of classifying our chest ct scans into four distinct classes, we had to add some custom layers to it and remove its original output layer.
+These modifications to the ResNet50 model became our 'first_model'.

-  * Specified the img_size, channels, img_shape, and class_count to be identical's to those in the custom CNN
+  * Specified the img_size, channels, img_shape, and class_count to be identical in both models
   * Defined the same data augmentation layers as in our custom CNN
   * Applied data augmentation to the input tensor
   * Applied the same rescaling defined in our custom CNN